 - Disney tells Fox and Kinberg to change things for Dark Phoenix, including plot details and the release date (look for Kinberg to possibly be involved with Disney / Marvel Studios in the future).

-- Dark Phoenix undergoes cuts, rewrites, edits and "reshoots" including the similar ending to Captain Marvel.
+- Dark Phoenix undergoes cuts, rewrites, edits and "reshoots" including the similar ending to Captain Marvel (update: similar ending confirmed through the release of DP concept art).

 - Captain Marvel gets released to a billion dollar gross.